 Why the Waze app might be hurting your ratings

 The Waze app is known for helping drivers cut the shortest route to the destination, no matter how complicated the route becomes.
 In my experience as a driver and a passenger, Waze may shave a minute or two off the ride, but the maze of turns it takes you through is more likely to put you into a tough driving spot that can scare your passenger.
 The last thing you want is to make your passenger upset about your driving because Waze has forced you into an impossible left turn.
 Some of my worst Uber experiences have been watching a nervous driver sweat out a very difficult left turn onto a six-lane boulevard, and it’s all because of a Waze route.

 Use Waze in your own time to learn the city and find better routes, but if your ratings are slipping, it’s safer to stick with the calmer routes given by Google Maps, Apple Maps, and the in-app maps.

 What to do when your rating is at 4.7 or 4.8

 Many new drivers start to worry when their ratings begin the slow slide down toward 4.8 or 4.7.
 There is no cause for concern at those ratings.
-Most seasoned Uber drivers with thousands of rides under their belts have a 4.7 or 4.8.
+Most seasoned Uber drivers who have given thousands of rides have a 4.7 or 4.8.
 It’s good to be conscious of your rating when it starts to slide, but excessive anxiety at a 4.7 isn’t going to do you much good.